 I had to let the ship pass us completely in order to capture it’s full frame.
 Huge!

 After the ship passed, the bridge began to swing across St. Anna Bay to connect the Punda and Otrobanda quarters of Willemstad.
-I captured the process using the Hyperlapse app on my phone, but sadly my phone broke shortly afterwards and I didn’t back up my Hyperlapse videos.
+I captured the process using the Hyperlapse app on my phone, but sadly my phone had a meltdown shortly afterwards and I didn’t back up my Hyperlapse videos.

 Another reminder to back up your phone files!